seanbaxter/circle/README.md

   // ...
 Declare constructors and member functions here.
 };
 ```
+The foundation for the Circle variant is the typed enum.
+It holds an enumerator named "none" that has the associated void type.
+This is what the variant holds by default.
+We then expand the type parameter pack into the typed enum as unnamed declarations.
+This is the same pattern as used in the [tuple implementation](#hello-world), but now in an enum context.

+The variant holds an instance of the typed enum called `tag`.
+If the value of tag is `tag_t::none`, the variant is empty.
+Otherwise the active variant member is the type associated with the enum.

+To define the union, we loop over all enumerators in the enum, and for each one, instantiate a variant member of type `enum_type(type_t, i)` with the name `@(i)`.

+Because the types are associated with enumerators, and enumerators are already iterable, it becomes trivial to programmatically generate the member functions required to support the variant: pseudo-destructors are called on each variant member to handle destruction; assignment is called on each variant member to handle assignment; move construction is used on each variant member to handle move construction; and so on.

 The Circle variant has a 1:1 correlation with the hand-written version.
 The memory layout is the same.
 The data members and enumerators have the same names.
 Once we understood the requirements of the concrete version, we were able to construct a generic version with little additional effort.
 This is _not_ the story of template metaprogramming in standard C++.

 The question now is how to implement the functional requirements of a discriminated union: